restatedev/sdk-java/sdk-core/src/main/service-protocol/service-invocation-protocol.md

 - Restate Runtime
 - Service deployment, which is split into:
   - SDK, which contains the implementation of the Restate Protocol
-  - User business logic, which interacts with the SDK to access Restate system calls (or syscalls)
+  - User business logic, which interacts with the SDK to access Restate system calls (or handlerContext)

 Each invocation is modeled by the protocol as a state machine, where state transitions can be caused either by user code or by _Runtime events_.